The people of Northampton want to know what has happened to their missing millions.

 Now police say case files have been prepared in relation to 30 suspects.

-A two year BBC investigation has traced where most of the loan money seems to have gone, uncovering allegations millions of pounds was misappropriated by the developer appointed to oversee the project.
+A five year BBC investigation has traced where most of the loan money seems to have gone, uncovering allegations millions of pounds was misappropriated by the developer appointed to oversee the project.

 So far the BBC has discovered £37k in secret payments in to Mr Mackintosh's electoral fund from the company into which the bulk of the missing money disappeared.

-These hidden donations are now the part of the police inquiry, after the Electoral Commission referred our findings to them.
+These hidden donations are now the part of the police inquiry.

 That firm, 1st Land Ltd, also received VAT repayments totalling almost a million pounds.
 Mr Grossman says the payments were 'entirely legitimate'.